 In West Kalimantan, people are locked in a cycle of poverty, poor health and environmental degradation.
 Health In Harmony works at the intersection of environmental and human health to end the cycle.
 Patients at Klinik ASRI receive quality care and may use non-cash means like seedlings, goat manure, and organic farming work, as payment.
 The payments are then used in conjunction with other programs to reforest and protect the rainforest.
 Healthy People.
 Healthy Forests.
 Healthy Planet.

 In this remote area of Borneo, deforestation imperils orangutans and local people alike in a linked cycle of poverty and poor health.
 Health problems are serious; high quality, low cost medical care is not available locally, and illegal logging represents one of the few means of cash income, necessary to cover medical costs.
 Poor health drives local people into debt, desperation drives illegal logging, and the destruction of the forest plunges villagers into greater poverty and poor health.

+Through affordable healthcare, conservation education and alternative livelihoods, we will reduce the human mortality rates in local villages and medical payment related poverty in the region will decline.
+Conservation and reforestation will increase.
 The Health In Harmony model can be replicated all over the world - wherever natural resources are threatened by communities' self-preservation needs.
 By partnering with forest communities, we can bring endangered habitats back to health.

-Total Funding Received to Date: $11,065
+Total Funding Received to Date: $13,905

-Remaining Goal to be Funded: $3,935
+Remaining Goal to be Funded: $6,095

-Total Funding Goal: $15,000
+Total Funding Goal: $20,000